kherron13/330_project3/README.md

 The edit button allows the user to also delete to-do list items and be able to rearrange the list in which ever order they see fit.

+### Calendar

+Using Apple’s EventKit framework, users will be able to use the calendar feature to view and create calendars and events.

+Accessing the user’s calendars from the calendar database, the calendar feature will start by displaying any existing calendars on a table view.
+Clicking on an individual cell will allow the user to view any events saved for that particular calendar.
+In the events table view users will be able to see the name of the event as well as the date in which that event will occur.

+Creating a new calendar or events is also very simple and the user can do this by clicking on the top right corner button that reads “Add Calendar”.
+From there a text box will appear, this will let the user name the calendar and save it in the database.
+Once the calendar has been successfully created and saved, the user now has the opportunity to create and add a new event to the calendar.

+Adding an event is easy, all the user has to do is click on the calendar that they want to add the event to.
+If the calendar is new then it is likely that the user will be presented with an empty table view.
+To add an event the user will click on the top right corner button that reads “Add Event”.
+Clicking on that button will take the user to a new view which displays a text box and date pickers.
+With these tools, the user can name and pick a date for the event, they can click the “Add Button” at the bottom to save and create the event onto the calendar.